5jt/dyalog-cookbook/manuscript/Z09_aplcores.md

 * are going to be saved in a folder of your choice.
 * start their names with `aplcore_Dyalog APL_W-64 16_0 Unicode_`.
 * will be numbered starting from 1; this as achieved by adding the trailing `*`.

+The same can be achieved by specifying `APLCORENAME=...` on the command line.
+That's particularly important for Windows Services.